McManford/UnrealCardanoPlugin/README.md

   - Runtime: Tested on iPhone XS (iOS 18), AppleTV 4K (tvOS 18.3), and Android Galaxy S22 Ultra (Android 14).
   - Editor: Tested and supports Unreal Engine version 4.27 on Windows and MacOS.
 - ✅ Example code using [cardano-wallet API service](https://github.com/cardano-foundation/cardano-wallet).
-- ✅ **Multi-asset support** for sending Cardano based tokens.
+- ✅ **Multi-asset support** for sending Cardano based tokens, using Blockfrost API and cardano-c's example.

 ### Upcoming Features

 - [ ] **Fee estimation and coin selection strategies**.

 ## Development

 This project is built with **Unreal Engine** and **C++**, leveraging [Biglup's cardano-c library](https://github.com/Biglup/cardano-c) and tools.
 Currently tested and supports Unreal Engine version 4.27 on Windows and MacOS, should work with later versions but not tested yet.

+When using `AsyncSendTokensWithBlockfrost`, leave `CustomBaseUrl` blank to use Blockfrost's API endpoints.
+Its there in case you want to set up on clients without exposing your Blockfrost API keys.

 ## License